Meilein

 sizes

-Back and sides - Either reclaimed Mahogany or Indian Rosewood
+Back and sides - Either Indian Rosewood, Scottish Sycamore, European Walnut or Mahogany

-Neck - Reclaimed Mahogany with carbon fibre and two-way truss rod
+Neck - Reclaimed Mahogany with carbon fibre and a two-way truss rod

 Nut and saddle - Bone, intonated to required tuning